Clinical-Genomics/cg_lims/.github/ISSUE_TEMPLATE/lims_implementation_plan_template.md

 ---

 <!--
 Unbolded text in italics in this document are instructions only and is to be replaced.
-For instructions regarding how to perform an
-Implementation see document 1184 Implementation routines.
+For instructions regarding how to perform an Implementation see document [Implementation routines].
 -->

 # Purpose